 For option traders it’s exactly the kind of volatility we want to see.

-And now, because of the war and the sheer fact that every missile launched has precious metals inside of it…

-You can get paid to sell puts on USAR.

-HEADS: If the stock keeps climbing on government support and surging rare earth demand — which is exactly what I expect – you pocket a premium and never own a single share.
+HEADS: If USAR keeps climbing on government support and surging rare earth demand — which is exactly what I expect – you pocket a premium and never own a single share.

 TAILS: The stock drops to your strike price.
 You get to own a company the U.S. government has already deemed critical to national security — at a price they'd never let you buy it for twice.